array3/TPFanControl-dual-fan/README.md

 Features / fixes in this release:

 - no or very rarely reported errors from EC (Thinkpad P52)
-- 100% fix of any fan persist active after achiving Level 0 (where fans should be stopped)
+- 100% fix of issue where any fan persist active after achiving Level 0 (fans should be stopped)

 ## Installation